 2. Identify your trigger points.
 There are likely specific topics that send you into flooding almost instantly.
 We all have these.
 Sometimes they make a lot of sense to us and sometimes they don’t.
 Usually if we don’t understand why we are getting so angry or feeling so overwhelmed, it’s because we feel like our partner isn’t hearing us, respecting us, or valuing what we value.
 More on this one later.

 3. Talk with your partner about flooding and share your own personal flooding cues with each other.
 Remember that you’re on a team and flooding is the big bad guy.
 You are both experiencing the same things even if they are presenting differently in your physical bodies.
+If you’re having a hard time talking about flooding at home, a couples therapist can help you communicate respectfully with each other about your flooding experiences and how it impacts the relationship.

 4. Decide on a way to communicate flooding.
 When you are NOT in a heightened flooded headspace, agree together on some terminology and hand signals that you can each use to communicate when you are flooded.